-- Do not allow children to enter the trunk.
-If a child is accidentally locked in the trunk, they could overheat or suffocate. - Do not allow a child to open or close the trunk lid.
-Doing so may cause the trunk lid to operate unexpectedly, or cause the child's hands, head, or neck to be caught by the closing trunk lid.
+- Do not leave children alone in the luggage compartment.
+If a child is accidentally locked in the luggage compartment, they could have heat exhaustion. - Do not allow a child to open or close the back door.
+Doing so may cause the back door to operate unexpectedly, or cause the child's hands, head, or neck to be caught by the closing back door, which may result in death or serious injury of the child.